data-preservation-programs/slingshot/participants/kapsel.md

 We are storing data in an unstructured manner.
 Everytime a user uploads a file we store a mapping of the user account to the file as well as a link that can be used to retrieve the data.

 ## (8) What pre-processing are you doing before ingesting the data?
-Files will be encrypted on the client side (currently done server side).
+Files will be encrypted on the client side (comming soon).
 After the user has chosen a lifetime for their files, they are uploaded to our server and directly into IPFS for caching and Filecoin for cold storage.
 There we store a mapping between their user ID and the CID of their file.
 The CID is returned to the user which they can then use to retrieve the data again.

 ## (9)  What tech stack will you use to store the data?
 We are using Powergate.